 Although significant changes in market conditions have impacted our seasonal patterns in the past and could do so again, we historically experience variability in our quarterly results from operations due to the seasonal nature of the homebuilding industry.
-We generally experience increases in revenues and cash flows from operations during the fourth quarter of our fiscal year based on the timing of home closings.
+We have historically experienced increases in revenues and cash flows provided by operations during the fourth quarter of each fiscal year based on the timing of home closings.
 The seasonal activity usually increases our working capital requirements in our second and third quarters to support our home production.
-As a result of the seasonality of our operations, our quarterly results of operations are not necessarily indicative of the results that may be expected for the full year.
-Additionally, given the disruption in economic activity caused by the spread of the novel coronavirus and its variants COVID-19 ("COVID-19"), our quarterly results throughout the fiscal year ended May 31, 2021 are not necessarily indicative of results that may be achieved in the future.
+As a result of the seasonality of our operations, our quarterly results of operations are not necessarily indicative of the results that may be expected for the full fiscal year.